conductrics/conductrics-js-wrapper/README.md

 # conductrics-js-wrapper

-**Experimental** lightweight wrapper for the key parts of the Conductrics API for bandit-style optimization, dynamic targeting, and A/B testing, with no dependencies on other libraries.
+Lightweight wrapper for the key parts of the Conductrics API for bandit-style optimization, dynamic targeting, and A/B testing, with no dependencies on other libraries.
 We'll assume here that you are familiar with the basic idea of the service.
 If not, please see http://www.conductrics.com for information about the service itself.

 Please see https://github.com/conductrics/conductrics-jquery for a more fully-featured and field-tested wrapper.